 And then there is her other statistic – 1 in 68.
 The number of children today that are diagnosed with Autism Spectrum Disorder.
 But that doesn’t tell you that Ashley loves Barbies, gymnastics and dance, keeps begging us for a pet dog, or that despite her tiny size she has a roar like a lion!
 And it certainly tells you nothing about what her life with Autism is like.

-1 in 68 doesn’t tell you that despite having an excellent vocabulary and expressive language, Ashley cannot carry a conversation with peers.
+1 in 68 doesn’t tell you that despite having an excellent vocabulary and expressive language, she cannot carry a conversation with peers.
 She will often ignore what someone has said, or will reply with something completely off-topic.
 She does not understand the give and take in conversations, the pragmatics of speech, and she does not understand figurative language at all.
 Anything you say to Ashley is taken completely literally.
 This often has her getting upset at something that was meant to be funny.

 It doesn’t tell you how I sometimes dread play dates.
 She struggles playing with children her own age.
 She will stay with them for a few minutes, but then often just wanders off, leaving them completely on their own.
 How my heart aches when that child comes downstairs saying, “Why won’t Ashley play with me?”
 It doesn’t tell you how I worry about her social skills and what they will be like as she gets older.

 1 in 68 doesn’t tell you about her intense need for control.
 What others see likely as “bratty” behavior, is her struggling to have some sense of control over a world that is completely out of her control.
 It doesn’t tell about her extreme independence, how she struggles asking for help, how she prefers to do things for herself – even sometimes at the risk of hurting herself or getting into trouble with us.
 It doesn’t tell how when life just gets too overwhelming, too stimulating, too tiring – she melts down.
-How she will scream, lash out with “I hate you!”, stomp up the stairs, slam doors, perhaps throw things across her room, and often cry herself to sleep.
+How she will scream, lash out and stomp up the stairs, slam doors, perhaps throw things across her room, and often cry herself to sleep.

 And we let her – for when she has reached this point, no amount of talking, reasoning or discipline is going to make it better.
 She needs to release her own overwhelming feelings, and as long as she is not hurting anyone, we let her work it out.
 For when she reaches this point – our own attempts at comfort, often make it worse.
 1 in 68 doesn’t tell you how it feels to be unable to comfort your child.